 Because light drinking is more common among highly educated, high income women, the advantages of which could mask any subtle impairments caused by small doses of alcohol, we need to take these findings with a grain of salt.

-But a recent study looking at IQ at age 8 found that among women who were genetically poor alcohol metabolizers, moderate drinking (1-6 drinks/week) was associated with lower IQ.
-Children of faster metabolizers, on the other hand, did not have lower IQs on average, nor did children of among poor metabolizers who abstained from drinking during pregnancy.
+A recent study looking at IQ at age 8 found similar results for moderate drinkers.
+Among slow alcohol metabolizers, moderate drinking (1-6 drinks/week) was linked with lower IQ.
+No link was found for fast metabolizers, or among poor metabolizers who abstained from alcohol.

 The Bottom Line

 Drinking more than 2 drinks a week in the first trimester appears to substantially increase the risk of miscarriage.
 That said, we do not know whether alcohol causes miscarriage.
-A lack of nausea, or other problems that often go along with alcohol, like smoking, may contribute to or fully explain this effect.
+A lack of nausea, or other problems that often go hand in hand with drinking, like smoking, may contribute to this effect.

-One possible reason is that alcohol can cause chromosomal abnormalities in the egg prior to conception.
-Alcohol use before conception does NOT preclude a healthy pregnancy (clearly!).
+Alcohol causing miscarriage, however, is biologically plausible.
+Alcohol can cause chromosomal abnormalities in the egg prior to conception.
+This does not happen all the time.
+We all know that alcohol use before conception can lead to perfectly healthy pregnancies.
 Still, couples who are struggling to conceive may boost their chances by abstaining from alcohol.

 What about children’s cognitive abilities and emotional and mental health?
 Here, very light drinking, less than a drink per week on average, has not been not been shown to be harmful.
 And many studies find no harmful effects of 1-2 drinks per week.

 However, women vary considerably in their ability to metabolize alcohol, based on their body size, liver size, and genetics.
 Other factors, like whether you drink with food and how quickly you drink (no tequila shots, please!), also affect the amount of alcohol reaching the fetus.
-So setting a “safe” threshold is basically impossible.
+These facts make setting a “safe” threshold is impossible.

 Given this variability, here’s my personal take: It seems wise to largely avoid alcohol during pregnancy, especially during the first trimester.
 An occasional glass of wine drunk slowly with dinner is probably fine, but I personally don’t see the upside to pushing the limits.

-At the same time, women who drank a glass of wine here and there have no cause for alarm.
+At the same time, women who drink a glass of wine here and there have no cause for alarm.
 The CDC’s draconian, not-one-drop stance is probably based on a slippery slope argument.
-If they say an occasional glass of wine or beer is fine, then some women might read this as license to overindulge.
+They worry that if they say an occasional glass of wine or beer is fine, women will read their recommendation as license to overindulge.

 On the other hand, Emily Oster’s advice to drink “up to 1 drink a day in the second and third trimesters, and 1 to 2 drinks a week in the first trimester” feels too risky for my blood.
 Most studies define light drinking as 1-2 drinks per week, much lower than Oster’s recommended maximum for the second and third trimesters.